 While reading the comic books in preparation to direct the film, David Ayer had Margot Robbie in mind for the role of Harley Quinn.
-However, Emma Roberts was offered the role by Warner Brothers, but she turned it down to star in Scream Queens (2015).
+However, Emma Roberts was offered the role by Warner Bros., but she turned it down to star in Scream Queens (2015).
 Olivia Thirlby, Imogen Poots, Alison Brie, Rooney Mara, Olivia Wilde, Emma Watson, Emily Browning, Zooey Deschanel, Lily Collins, Mary Elizabeth Winstead, Sara Paxton, Amanda Seyfried, and Evan Rachel Wood were also considered for the role of Harley Quinn.

 On Joker and Harley's relationship, Jared Leto said, "I think people do crazy things when they're in love, and I think the Joker is.
 I don't know if you could call it love, but it's something similar.
 I think that Harley is a trophy for the Joker.
 Something he can possess, and it's exciting for him to think about this creature that he helped create, being by his side as he dominates the world."